rubenportz/Ruben-Portz/_posts/2020-03-12-The-power-law-of-distribution.md

 <img alt="Marketing channel mix to order channels by cost, targeting, control, input time, output time and scalability by Ruben Portz" src="/images/Marketing-channel-mix.png" width="100%">

-From the distribution channel mix, we should now be able to pinpoint one or two channels that were mentioned by our users and that we found had a good shot at delivering results.
+<b>Step 4:</b> From the distribution channel mix, we should now be able to pinpoint one or two channels that were mentioned by our users and that we found had a good shot at delivering results.

 Most $100M+ companies have actually grown by using only a limited number of channels, which is commonly referred to as the 80:20 rule.